firebase/firebase-android-sdk/firebase-dataconnect/README.md

 ## Integration Testing

-Running integration tests requires a Firebase project because they would try to connect to the Firebase Data Connect backends.
+Running integration tests requires a Firebase project because they connect to the Firebase Data Connect backend.

 See [here](../README.md#project-setup) for how to setup a project.